appbaseio/Docs/content/docs/reactivesearch/react-searchbox/quickstart.md

 ---
 title: 'QuickStart'
 meta_title: 'QuickStart to React SearchBox'
-meta_description: 'react-searchbox is a lightweight library that provides scaffolding to create search experiences powered by Elasticsearch.'
+meta_description: 'This is a quickstart guide to the React searchbox library - learn how to get started with building your search UIs in under 10 mins.'
 keywords:
     - quickstart
     - react-searchbox
-    - search library
+    - search-ui
     - elasticsearch
 sidebar: 'docs'
 nestedSidebar: 'react-searchbox-reactivesearch'